TheDr1ver/WIPSTER/README.md

 This is completely in its alpha stages, but the raw base functionality currently works.

-Just install Django, customize settings.py, python manage.py runserver 0.0.0.0:8000,
-point your browser to <your-ip>:8000/sanalysis, and you're off and running.
+Just install Django, customize settings.py to your liking, run python manage.py runserver 0.0.0.0:8000 from the /wipster/ base directory, point your browser to <your-ip>:8000/sanalysis, and you're off and running.

-(Long) To-Do List:
+To-Do List:
-- Fuzzy hash comparison
-- Search capabilities

 - Main landing page
-- VirusTotal integration
 - Yara integration
 - Post-rtfobj.py strings automation
-- CRITs integration
-- ThreatAnalyzer integration
 - Twitter marquee
 - Pastebin-checker
 - URL-Checking Tools app